davidkrauza/business-analytics/README.md

   * This will be used to share Excel, Python, and data files
   * Please keep in mind that a free account is open to the public, so do not load any senstive information to you account

-##Course Online
+##Course Outline
 Unit | Description | Learning Objectives
 --- | --- | ---
  1 | Introduction | In this unit we will provide a definition of analytics, provide examples of how ananalytics are used, and form our teams for the term
+ 2 | Overview of data analytic tools | In this unit we'll review our toolkit for data analytics, including Excel, Python, Mode Analytics, and GitHub
+ 3 | Selecting datasets and data | This unit covers the principles of database management and querying databases using SQL.
+Students will also select the dataset they will use for the term
+ 4 | Data exploration | We will begin exploring datasets using descriptive statistics and data visualization tools 5 | Designing data experiements | Using the dataset for the term project we will determine our Key Intelligence Questions, discuss the scientific method, and develop reproducible research
+ 6 | Principles of tidy data | In this unit we will focus on how to structure our datasets so that it is easy to manipulate, model, and visualize the data
+ 7 | Analytic techniques | We will review major analytic techniques such as clustering and regression analysis.
+We will also discuss how to determine which analytic techniques and models should be used to answer our intelligence question
+ 8 | Drawing conclusions from data | This unit will help us answer the question "What do the results from the analytic techniques tell us?"
+ 9 | Developing deliverables | Here we will develop effectice deliverables to communicate the "so what?" to our decision maker - which should help reduce uncertainty in their decision making process
+ 10 | Final Briefing | Brief the instructor on your term project